KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures

 If Bazcko is correct that non-merchants were not allowed to own shares, it is most likely that his banker friend Friedrich Conrad Jacobi purchased the shares on Kant’s behalf, since Jacobi was one of two owners of the refinery, Our only information regarding ownership comes from Gause, who offers a very brief account as part of his three-volume history of Königsberg [1996, 2: 207]:

 “Frederick the Great was more successful in his efforts to establish refineries for processing sugar cane and thereby restrict the import of sugar.
 The first refineries in Prussia were built in the 1740s.
 In 1782, Frederick recommended to the president of the Königsberg Chamber that a refinery should also be set up in Königsberg.
 A merchant named Straube agreed to do so, but nothing seems to have come of it.
 In the same year, however, Johann Friedrich Wilhelm Farenheid, a war- and domain councillor, sold a large plot of land he had inherited from his father, Reinhold Friedrich Farenheid, to the “Royal Prussian Monopoly – East Prussian and Lithuanian Sugar Refinery” for 15,000 guilders.
-This first Königsberg refinery was founded by the banker Friedrich Konrad Jacobi with a merchant Weiland Degen.
+This first Königsberg refinery was founded by the banker Friedrich Konrad Jacobi with a merchant Weiland Degen [1791-1848].
 Their technicians were brought in from Holland and Hamburg.
 The partners were granted a monopoly on sugar boiling in East Prussia.
 Although it was lifted in 1789, the refinery continued to do good business.
 Several other refineries were established in Königsberg in the 19th century.
 We will talk about them later.”
-Gause discusses this and two additional sugar refineries later in the same volume at pp. 436–37.
+Gause discusses this and two additional sugar refineries later in the same volume where, among other things, he notes that Georg Karl Bittrich (1795-1866) opened a second refinery on the Weidendamm in 1829 and some time later (no date given) Pollack opened a third on Königstrasse.
+The Jacobi factory closed in 1862, the Pollack in 1869, and Bittrich in 1872 (pp. 436–37).

 as well as being a regular dinner guest in Kant’s home.
 All of this makes it unlikely that Kant did not fully understand the nature of his investment.